Azure/aks-engine/docs/topics/azure-stack.md

 This can be resolved by making a small modification to the extension `template.json` file.
 Replacing all usages of template parameter `apiVersionDeployments` by the hard-code value `2017-12-01` (or whatever API version Azure Stack Hub runs at the time you try to deploy) should be all you need.

 Once you are done updating the extension template, host the extension directory in your own Github repository or storage account.
 Finally, at deployment time, make sure that your cluster definition points to the new [rootURL](https://github.com/Azure/aks-engine/blob/master/docs/topics/extensions.md#rooturl).

+### Ubuntu VMs does not contains latest OS security fixes

+The `aks-ubuntu-16.04` and `aks-ubuntu-18.04` base images provided in Azure Stack Hub's Marketplace are created and published prior to the release date of corresponding AKS-Engine versions that consumes it, and are not actively updated after published to Azure Stack Hub's Marketplace.
+Kubernetes clusters created with these images will not contain OS security fixes released after the AKS Base Images are published.

+To obtain all latest OS security fixes for Ubunutu VMs in your cluster, you can set `runUnattendedUpgradesOnBootstrap` to `"true"` in the `linuxProfile` of your generated `apimodel.json` file, and run `aks-engine upgrade` command for the same Kubernetes version.
+Alternatively, you can manually run `apt-get update`, followed by a manual invocation of `/usr/bin/unattended-upgrade`, and then restart the VMs after these commands.

 ### Troubleshoting